FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Pack]()----Packs geometry into an embedded primitive.

+[Pack Points]()----Packs points into a tiled grid of packed primitives.

 [Point]()----Manually adds or edits point attributes.

 [Point Generate]()----Creates new points, optionally based on point positions in the input geometry.